makrai/notes/somers87-valency-case-comp.md

       * similar =TO
       * London is larger =FROM Birmingham
       * David is long =IN the leg
-    * tell over the phone, hear whit my own ears, witness with unbelieving eyes
+    * tell over the phone, hear with my own ears, witness with unbelieving eyes

 ### 7.6 Comitative p164